AsjadOooO/Zero-attacker/README.md

 - Remember to use this tool on your own purpose no wrong use of it

-- Beta version finished Version 0.1 Here
+- Beta version  0.1 Here

+- ⚠️ The reason im not working on Zero attacker and not updating  is due to my exams in the college will work on this in summer vaccation

 ### Quick installiton